sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 * CLI

 ## 2.3 Scalability Requirements
-Users must be able to use all counters and drop reasons provided by the underlying hardware.
+Users must be able to use all debug counters and drop reasons provided by the underlying hardware.

+Interacting with debug counters will not interfere with existing hardware counters (e.g. portstat).
+Likewise, interacting with existing hardware counters will not interfere with debug counter behavior.

 ## 2.4 Supported Debug Counters
 * PORT_INGRESS_DROPS: port-level ingress drop counters